Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Not long after the Centre Pompidou, one of the most famous landmarks in Europe, the Louvre Museum, was to be modernized, again striking fear into Parisian hearts.

 When the new design (by I.M.
 Pei) was first shown to the French, emotions evolved quickly: disbelief at first, followed by disgust.
 Then, the immediate commentaries: it was ugly; it was anti-French; it was a symbol of death (in Egypt, anyway); it was a rupture with history.
 Some even called it sacrilegious.
-And on and on.
+And so on.

 Starting to sound familiar?